Executive Team Bios > Paul D. Hinnenkamp

-Paul D. Hinnenkamp is senior vice president and chief operating officer, a role he assumed in November 2015.
+Paul D. Hinnenkamp, executive vice president, assumed the role of Entergy’s chief operating officer in November 2015.
 He is responsible for executive oversight of safety and human performance, fossil generation, transmission, system planning, capital projects management and compliance with North American Electric Reliability Corporation Critical Infrastructure Protection standards.

 He previously served as senior vice president, capital projects management and technology, an organization was created in 2013 to ensure Entergy's $8 billion investment in capital projects was effectively managed and executed.
 Hinnenkamp and the capital project management team led the development of Ninemile 6, the first power plant built by an Entergy utility in Louisiana in 30 years.
 Completion was achieved in December 2014, two months ahead of schedule and approximately $90 million under budget.

 In 2010, Hinnenkamp joined the company's fossil generation organization as vice president of fossil generation development and support, a function that evolved into capital projects management and technology in 2013.

 Previously, he was vice president of environmental programs and infrastructure for Entergy.
 In this role he was responsible for developing generation alternatives for the company's strategic resource plan including renewable energy, nuclear and traditional sources of generation.
 Hinnenkamp was also responsible for leading the effort to deploy carbon capture technology on a commercial scale.

 Hinnenkamp was named Entergy Nuclear's vice president of nuclear business development in November 2006.
 He and his staff were responsible for identifying and executing on opportunities to advance Entergy's nuclear growth strategy.
 Those opportunities included acquiring nuclear plants, designing and executing contracts for operating plants, and developing the new nuclear option.